PrabhuBikash/PrabhuBikash.github.io/README.md

 ## 📝 License

 This project is licensed under the MIT License.
-Created with ❤️ by **PrabhuBikash** (2025).
+Created with ❤️ by **PrabhuBikash**.
 If you use or remix this, a little credit would be lovely!

 ---